conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

    installation and operating system.
 Save the path and filename information for the next step.

-Now you can install your newly-built package in your conda environment by using the use-local flag:
+Now you can install your newly built package in your conda environment by using the use-local flag:

 .. code-block:: bash